jordandelbar/yolo-tonic/README.md

-# YOLO Object Detection with Tonic and FastAPI
+# YOLO Object Detection with Tonic and Axum

 ## 📝 Overview